stephengineer-CS003A-classroom/CS3A_Setup/mac.md

 </br>

-- If it does not show `Clang 13.0.0` or `GCC 6.3.0 mingw32` click on that button and select it.
+- If it does not show `Clang 13.0.0` click on that button and select it.
 - If there is no option, try scanning for kits and try again.
 - If it still doesn’t show up, you probably messed up your Mingw installation.